ErezSarig/Common_startingPoint/README.md

 > - **Landuse** -  OSM Buildings and Water vector tile layers, styled to contrast these surfaces from others without hiding or loosing orophoto's details
 > - **Google labels only** - Raster layer showing only google map's labels to easily get worldwide basic orientation.
 Layer is also used to darken roads, further versions may use other OSM vector tiles to create improved effects of this sort and more.
 > - **Orto** - Ortophoto imagery (deafaulted to google setallite)
->
+> <img src="Screenshot 2025-02-22 at 20.35.00.png" alt="Improved background emphasizing building and water bodies with google maps modified map used for labeling"></img>
+> - **Tables & Data** group is used store all non-spatial data.
 > <sub> Notice: DEM layer is essential for several tools to work so it's strongly advised to name any new elevation model layer as 'DEM' or even better, changing this layer's datasource to your own local DEM file</sub>
->
->
-> <img src="Screenshot 2025-02-22 at 20.35.00.png" alt="Improved background emphasizing building and water bodies with google maps modified map used for labeling"></img>

-**Tables & Data** group is used store all non-spatial data.

 ## Drafts & tools - explained